 But regardless of the reason, there are certain things that you need to keep in mind when transplanting raspberries.

-You can identify healthier raspberry plant by looking at the plant which has stable, vigorous canes and has green leaves.
+You can identify healthier raspberry plants by looking at the plant which has stable, vigorous canes and has green leaves.

 Most of the raspberry plant grows 3 to 9 feet tall and spread almost the same distance.
 It is not advisable to transplant raspberries taken from the garden.

-Often these plants may look healthy but are infected with a disease which causes to slow down its grown and reduces the yield.
+Often these plants may look healthy but are infected with a disease that causes them to slow down their growth and reduces the yield.

 Buy the raspberry plants from a reputable plant nursery or garden store where you know that plants are grown in a controlled environment and are not infected with any disease.

 Raspberries grow very well from zone 3 to 11.
-These are healthy and hardy plants which can be moved from one location to another without much affecting the plant.
+These are healthy and hardy plants that can be moved from one location to another without much affecting the plant.

 Step 1: Pick a site where the plant can get full sun and does not get exposed to much water.
 Well-drained soil with the possibility of good air circulation is vital to get the new raspberry plant to hold its roots and grow strong.

-Step 2: Dig around 6-inch hole and add some compost couple of weeks before planting.
-This will prepare the ground and will optimize the soil condition to grow raspberry better.
-A widely used fertilization rule is to use 3.5 cubic feet of compost for 100 square foot area.
+Step 2: Dig around a 6-inch hole and add some compost couple of weeks before planting.
+This will prepare the ground and will optimize the soil condition to grow raspberries better.
+A widely used fertilization rule is to use 3.5 cubic feet of compost for a 100 square foot area.

-Step 3: Maintain a reasonable distance among the plants to reduce the risk of spreading pests and disease.
+Step 3: Maintain a reasonable distance among the plants to reduce the risk of spreading pests and diseases.